jmanthony3/Archimedes/docs/class/engr-704-001-partial-differential-equations.md

 - No explicit [Runge-Kutta Method](engr-704-001-partial-differential-equations/runge-kutta-method.md) is [A-stable](engr-704-001-partial-differential-equations/a-stable-method.md).
 - Implicit #Trapezoidal-Method is simplest example of [A-stable](engr-704-001-partial-differential-equations/a-stable-method.md), multistep method.
 - Although the #Trapezoidal-Method does give accurate approximations for large step sizes, its error will not grow exponentially.
-- Techniques commonly used for #stiff-equation will likely be implicit, multi-step methods.
+- Techniques commonly used for [stiff-differential-equations](stiff-differential-equations.md) will likely be implicit, multi-step methods.
 - In most cases, $u_{k + 1}$ is obtained from non-linear equations; therefore, #NR is typically used.

 !!! quote [stability](engr-704-001-partial-differential-equations/stability.md) does not ensure accuracy. <cite> Dr. Cho